e-gov/TARA-Doku/TechnicalSpecification.md

 - in case of a successful authentication (and if the level of the means of authentication of the foreign country is sufficient), move to step 8
 - in case of an error, move to step 9.

 NB!
-For eIDAS authentication, it is possible to choose the target country in the interfaced client and specify it in the authentication request.
+For EU eID authentication, it is possible to choose the target country in the interfaced client and specify it in the authentication request.
 This will allow the user to skip TARA user interface and be directed to the specified country's authentication service.
 If the authentication was successful and the means of authentication has a sufficient level of assurance, move to step 8.

-7 Smart-ID authentication

--	the user enters an Estonian personal identification code
--	a verification code is displayed on the user’s mobile device
--	waiting for confirmation
--	in case of a successful authentication, move to step 8; in case of an error, to step 9.

 8 Authenticated user

 - is redirected back to the client application
 - the client application requests the identity token from the TARA server
 - the _identity token_ is a signed certificate confirming successful authentication
 - the identity token includes the user’s data (attributes) which were identified in the course of authentication
 - the client application notifies the user of successful login in an appropriate manner.

 9 From the error message screen:

 - the user can return to the selection of the authentication method
 - and try again, by using a different authentication method, if desired
 - or terminate the authentication process and return to the client application.

 10 The user can also: